jlmcgraw/GeoReferencePlates/README.md

 ACKNOWLEDGMENT AND CITATION

-I kindly ask  any users to  cite this data  in any published  material produced using this data,  and if possible  link web pages  to the github mwebsite (http://github.com/jlmcgraw).
+I kindly ask  any users to  cite this data  in any published  material produced using this data,  and if possible  link web pages  to the github website (http://github.com/jlmcgraw).